Port Vale F.C.: History

 Port Vale moved into their new home of Vale Park in 1950, and a year later Freddie Steele was appointed club manager.
 Steele quickly established himself at the club, masterminding the celebrated 'Iron Curtain' defence.
 The 1953–54 season saw Vale winning the Third Division North title as well as reaching the semi-finals of the FA Cup, losing out to eventual winners West Bromwich Albion in controversial fashion, in which an Albert Leake goal was disallowed for offside.
 Three years later, the club were again relegated, and once again became founder members of a division – this time the Football League Fourth Division.
 Manager Norman Low instilled an attacking philosophy and in the 1958–59 season guided the team to the Fourth Division title with a club record 110 goals scored.

 Vale ended a six-season stay in the Third Division with relegation at the end of the 1964–65 campaign.
-In 1967, former Ballon d'Or winner Stanley Matthews succeeded Jackie Mudie as manager, though he resigned a year later after Vale were expelled from the Football League for allegedly making illegal payments to players in contravention of FA rules – this punishment was reduced on appeal to a re-election vote, which the club won.
+In 1967, former Ballon d'Or winner Stanley Matthews succeeded Jackie Mudie as manager.
+However, he resigned a year later after Vale were expelled from the Football League for allegedly making illegal payments to players in contravention of FA rules – this punishment was reduced on appeal to a re-election vote, which the club won.
 Gordon Lee took the helm following this punishment, and steered the club to promotion at the end of the 1969–70 campaign.
 However, the 1970s did not prove a successful period for the Valiants, as the club languished in the bottom half of the Third Division for much of the decade.
 Lee left in 1974, and a succession of managers failed to prevent relegation in 1977–1978.
 The 1979–80 season saw Port Vale finish 20th in the Fourth Division (88th overall), the club's worst ever finish.
-Despite this poor finish in John McGrath's first season, they eventually achieved their first success for thirteen years in 1982–83 by winning promotion out of the Fourth Division in third place.
+Despite this poor finish in John McGrath's first season, they eventually achieved their first success in 13 years in 1982–83 by winning promotion out of the Fourth Division in third place.

-Following McGrath's dismissal, his assistant John Rudge was appointed as manager in December 1983.
+Following McGrath's dismissal, his assistant John Rudge was appointed manager in December 1983.
 Though he was unable to halt Vale's immediate return to the bottom tier of the Football League, he succeeded in steadying the ship.
 Helped by the goals of prolific Welshman Andy Jones, Vale were promoted back to the third tier in 1985–86 after losing just once at Vale Park in the league all season.
 A major cup upset came on 30 January 1988, when Vale defeated First Division side Tottenham Hotspur 2–1, thanks to a superb strike from Ray Walker.
 After three seasons in the third tier, Rudge's Vale achieved another promotion in 1988–89 after Robbie Earle scored the winning goal at Vale Park to complete a 2–1 aggregate play-off final victory over Bristol Rovers; this marked the club's return to the Second Division after a 33-year absence.